 It might be a little overwhelming at first for those of you who are new to air frying.
 But don’t worry!
 There are lots of easy air fryer recipes that can give you some ideas for how to start cooking with your air fryer.

-You will discover how easy it is to cook French fries, how to bake cookies, or how to make crispy chicken… without needing any extra knowledge about air frying.
+You will discover how easy it is to cook French fries, how to bake cookies, or how to make crispy air fryer frozen chicken tenders… without needing any extra knowledge about air frying.

 Whatever you can bake, grill, and fry… you can probably cook it up in your air fryer!
 The possibilities are endless.